-Tractor trailer trucks can weigh up to 80,000 pounds when they are fully loaded.
+Tractor-trailer trucks can weigh up to 80,000 pounds when they are fully loaded.
 They weigh as much as 40,000 pounds even when they are not carrying cargo.
 That compares with a passenger car, which only weighs about 3,000 pounds.
 Persons inside those smaller vehicles usually sustain the worst injuries in any crash involving a truck.

 If you have been injured in a truck accident, speak to a Georgia truck accident lawyer who can help.
 Call today or contact Cain Injury Law online.
 Our Georgia truck accident lawyers will review your case for free.
-We can give you the best chance possible of a successful outcome.
+We can give you the best chance possible for a successful outcome.

 Why Truck Accidents Are More Complex

 Truck accidents are not like other crashes on the road.
 Several factors make truck accidents much more complex and confusing than other accidents.
 Those factors include:

 - Damages – It’s a simple fact: trucks weigh much more than other vehicles, and they are much larger.
 The damages and injuries in tractor-trailer accidents are also much more serious.
 It may take victims much longer to recover from those injuries.
 A claim cannot be filed until the accident victim has reached maximum medical improvement (MMI).
 At that point, the victim’s injuries will not get any better, nor will they get any worse.
 That recovery period can drag a claim out for months and months.

 - Determining liability – It is always difficult to determine liability in a car accident.
 That becomes even more complicated when a commercial truck is involved.
 This is in part because there be several liable parties.
 A truck driver may have caused the crash.
 The company he works for may have also played a part.
 The manufacturer of the truck, a cargo company, or a truck repair service may also be liable in the accident.